Powerlearnproject/se-day1-assignment-kary-creator/README.md

 After deployment, the software enters the maintenance phase.
 This involves ongoing support, bug fixes, and updates to enhance functionality or address issues.
 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall is a linear and sequential approach to software development.
 Each phase must be completed before the next one begins, and there is little room for revisiting previous stages.
-Scenarios
-Clear Requirements: When project requirements are well-understood and unlikely to change (e.g., a government project with strict regulations).
+Clear Requirements- When project requirements are well-understood and unlikely to change (e.g., a government project with strict regulations).
-Short Projects: For small projects with limited scope where the timeline is predictable (e.g., a simple internal tool).
+Short Projects- For small projects with limited scope where the timeline is predictable (e.g., a simple internal tool).
-Regulatory Compliance: In industries where documentation and process adherence are critical, such as healthcare or finance.
+Regulatory Compliance- In industries where documentation and process adherence are critical, such as healthcare or finance.
 Agile is an iterative and incremental approach to software development that emphasizes flexibility, collaboration, and customer feedback.
 Scenarios
-Evolving Requirements: When project requirements are expected to change frequently (e.g., a startup developing a new app based on user feedback).
+Evolving Requirements- When project requirements are expected to change frequently (e.g., a startup developing a new app based on user feedback).
-Complex Projects: For large and complex projects that require frequent adjustments (e.g., a web platform that needs rapid feature updates).
+Complex Projects- For large and complex projects that require frequent adjustments (e.g., a web platform that needs rapid feature updates).
 Customer-Centric Development: In projects where user feedback is crucial to success, such as consumer-facing applications (e.g., social media platforms).
 Comparission
 Waterfall